 30 interesting facts about Norway

-2 weeks ago in Knowledge Feed
+about 5 months ago in Knowledge Feed

 One of the famous Nordic countries in Northern Europe is Norway.
 The total area of this place is 3, 23,802 square km.
 The largest and capital city of Norway is Oslo.
 The official language spoken by the people of Norway is Norwegian.
 Norway is bordered by four major countries- Russia, Sweden, Denmark, and Finland.
 The main currency of this country is Norwegian Krone (NOK).
 The country is so popular because of its scenic beauty high waterfalls.
 Throughout the year, the tourists can enjoy variations in daylight.
 This is one of the countries which will be least affected during any changes in climate.
 Another unique feature of the place is that it has one of the longest coastlines.